-Whenever I attend a yoga class at the studio, it always ends with corpse pose or Savasana.
-It doesn’t matter what type of class it is or which teacher, it always finishes with the same pose.
+Six year ago I started a daily commitment to yoga.
+Now as a qualified yoga teacher, I still love to attend yoga classes as a student.
+Whenever I attend a yoga class, I’m always excited about Savasana.
+It doesn’t matter what type of class it is or who is the teacher, Yoga always finishes with the same pose.

-Recently one of my yoga teacher’s said that it is the most important pose of all.
-How interesting is that?
-The pose that requires you to stay still and don’t do any twisting or balancing is the most important one.
+Five years ago one of my yoga teacher’s empasized that Savasana is the most important pose of all.
+How wondwerful is that?
+The pose that requires you to stay still and do nothing.
+There is no twisting or balancing and I agree that is the most important one.

 Savasana is all about relaxation.
 When you are in this pose, everything around you comes to a full stop.
 It’s like all the senses, and the body were on high alert in the class, and Savasana brings then to the balance.

-In the book Yoga: Home practice., there is a description of three steps that I have been using to guide my Savasana.
+Today I want to recomend you to do these three steps.
+I have been using these stepa as my relaxation guide to my Savasana.
 These simple tips will help you through achieving complete yogic relaxation.

 1. Physical relaxation

 Start with lying on your back and take three slow even breaths.
-Feel your body sinking downward pulled by gravity.
-Then picture parts of your body and mentally say to yourself, Relax.
+With each breath feel your body sinking downward pulled by gravity.
+Thenscan your body and relax any body tension.
+You can say to yourself, “Relax”.

-For example, start with your feet, imagine your feet and say mentally, “Relax.”
+You can start with your feet, sense your feet and say mentally, “Relax.”
 Then go up through your body, ankles, legs, knees, hips, back, pelvis, chest shoulders, arms, elbows, wrist, neck, head, face.
-Visualize the body part and continue with smooth, gentle breaths.

 2. Mental relaxation